Belgium

 Citizenship & nationality

-Belgian residence law is purpose-driven.
-“Self-sufficient” is usually an evidence standard inside a concrete category (retirement, family, professional card, etc.), not a freestanding marketing visa.
-EU citizens register under EU free movement with sufficient resources instead.
+Belgian residence depends on your stated purpose.
+“Self-sufficient” is usually proof inside a category (retirement, family, professional card), not its own marketed visa.
+EU citizens register under free movement with enough money instead.

-• IBZ publishes indexed “stable, regular and adequate means” reference amounts (for example 110% of the guaranteed average minimum monthly income under the 18 July 2025 law changes) — we use that scale only as a planning anchor for how Belgian authorities think about subsistence.
+• IBZ publishes indexed reference amounts for steady, adequate income (for example 110% of the guaranteed average minimum monthly income after July 2025 law changes).
+We use that only as a planning guide.

-• You should expect 12 months of bank and tax continuity, rent or mortgage visibility, and proof that excluded benefit streams are not propping up your file.
+• Expect 12 months of bank and tax records, rent or mortgage proof, and proof that welfare or excluded benefits are not funding your stay.

-• From 2025–2027, transitional rules apply to some family-reunification calculations; always check whether old or new thresholds apply to your filing date.
+• From 2025 to 2027, transitional rules affect some family cases.
+Check whether old or new thresholds apply on your filing date.

-Use dofi.ibz.be (IBZ) and your Belgian consulate’s long-stay checklist for your specific purpose code — do not assume a passive-income narrative without counsel confirming the legal basis.
+Use dofi.ibz.be and your Belgian consulate’s long-stay checklist for your purpose.
+Do not assume passive income qualifies without a lawyer confirming your category.

 Best for